-With 12 inpatient wards and a large number of outpatient clinics, it is the main treatment centre for acute mental health problems in the trust.
-The hospital’s 400 staff look after patients with a wide range of mental health problems: from young people experiencing their first episode of psychosis to mentally disordered offenders, i.e. patients who have committed a criminal offence, and elderly patients with dementia.
+The hospital’s 400 staff look after patients with a wide range of mental health problems from young people experiencing their first episode of psychosis to mentally disordered offenders who have committed a criminal offence as well as inpatient care for elderly patients with dementia.

-In addition to the wards, Pinpoint also installed the system in the outside space of the hospital.
-“Our extensive gardens play an important role in the recovery of our patients,” explains Perry.
-“Our previous system didn’t cover the outside space which made it more difficult for the staff supervising the gardens.
+The extensive gardens play an important role in the recovery of patients, whilst the previous system didn’t cover the outside space, which made it more difficult for the staff supervising the gardens.

 In a large hospital like St. George’s, a staff panic alarm is activated almost every day therefore, the trust brief to source a high performance, easy to use and reliable staff safety system with mass coverage was met thanks to Pinpoint’s ingenuity and innovation.

 The introduction of Pinpoint meant the trust could protect more staff in more areas of the hospital than ever before at a slightly lower cost than that of the previous system.

 The solution provided by Pinpoint ensures the system provides effective coverage and works in all weather conditions.

 “Pinpoint handled the installation professionally with minimum disruption to the wards.
 The engineers did a really great job.
 Mental health wards can be particularly challenging locations to install products without disrupting our service users.

 “Feedback from the users of the system has been positive.
 It is easier to use, requires very little training and the devices are more robust.